 Like most great badass cops, the protagonist of this show, Harry Bosch (Titus Welliver) has some serious issues with authority and gets into deep trouble when he kills a cold-blooded serial killer.
 But following his intuition and bending a few rules here and there have allowed him to become the man he is today and hold the best case solving rate in the entire state of California.
-While Bosch has to face a trial in the federal court for killing the serial killer, he comes across the case of a 13-year-old boy’s murder which might just be the toughest case he has had to crack till date.
+While Bosch has to face a trial in the federal court for killing the serial killer, he comes across the case of a 13-year-old boy’s murder which might just be the toughest case he has had to crack to date.

 The somber tone of the lead role is played really well by Titus Welliver, who does fair justice to the character portrayed in the books.
-This show is no cookie cutter cop drama series and you’ll be surprised how absolutely flawless it is.
-If you are done watching ‘Bosch’, then you’re probably going through the post-binge-watching blues.
+This show is no cookie-cutter cop drama series, and you’ll be surprised how absolutely flawless it is.
+If you are done watching ‘Bosch,’ then you’re probably going through the post-binge-watching blues.
 Now that stuff is for real.
 So, here’s the list of best shows similar to ‘Bosch’ that are our recommendations.
-You can watch several of these series like ‘Bosch’ on Netflix, Hulu or Amazon Prime.
+You can watch several of these series like ‘Bosch’ on Netflix, Hulu, or Amazon Prime.

 12. The Wire (2002)

 Set in the city of Baltimore, ‘The Wire’ revolves around the lives of Detective James McNulty and his team, who together investigate various drug-related cases that plague the city.
 The show is not only seen through the eyes of these policemen but also through the perspective of pretty much anyone who is involved, which includes politicians, drug kingpins, law enforcers, the media, and common people.
 Calling this one the best in the crime drama genre would no way be an exaggeration because it has maintained the quality of its direction, cinematography, and writing.

 11. True Detective (2014)